janis-commerce/mongodb-index-creator/README.md

 ```

 ## Notes
-- **If the schemas files contains indexes for collections that not exists in the target database, the process will fail.**
+- **If the schemas files contains indexes for databases and/or collections that not exists, they will be created in the process.**

 ## Errors